dhanyamd/custom-analytics/README.md

-This is a custom analytics dashboard which provides and updates real-time data-tracking and analytics which may be connected either to an existing application to track relevant data or the traffic on a particular site
+This is a custom analytics dashboard which provides and updates real-time data-tracking and analytics which may be connected either to an existing application to track relevant data or the traffic on a particular page

 . made using redis, typescript and upstash